atinfosec/shadow_cracker/README.md

 # shadow_cracker
-This bash script takes shadow file and crack kit using openssl
+This bash script takes shadow file and crack it using openssl

 Steps to run this tool